iranzo/stampython/README.md

 - `/quote add username text` to add a quote for given username with the following text as message
 - `/quote username` to retrieve a random quote for that username.
 - `/dilbert <date>` to retrieve Dilbert's strip for today or supplied date (today if error parsing)
+- `@all` to ping all usernames for users in a channel

 ## Extra commands only for owner user
 ### Configuration